bxdoan/bxdoan/README.md

 <div align="center">

-> It’s just pathetic to give up on something before you even give it a shot.
+> You can die anytime, but living takes true courage.

-> — Reiko Mikami —
+> — Kenshin Himura —

 </div>